 Best family camcorders

-This palm-sized go-anywhere Canon Vixia HF R80 (and the identical Legria HF R80) is all about family fun.
+This palm-sized go-anywhere Canon Legria HF R80 is all about family fun.
 It records 1,080p to a 16GB of internal memory, expandable with an SD card.
 It boasts a huge 57x digital zoom, DIGIC DV4 image processing and an Intelligent Image Stabilizer with Zoom Framing assist.
 There’s even a decent parcel of filters, including assorted Cinema-Looks and an advanced Baby Mode, which lets you create albums for up to three children, automatically saving video footage to a designated album.
 It's inexpensive to buy and fun to use.

 You don’t have to spend big to make great movies.
 Sony’s HDR-CX405 sells for under £200, but comes with a host of sophisticated tricks to help you make extremely polished movies.
 The camcorder records records simultaneously in XAVC S or AVCHD format and file-sharing friendly MP4 format, and you can edit in-camera using the onboard Highlight Movie Maker.
-You can even apply various visual effects without having to faff around with separate editing programmes.
+You can even apply various visual effects without having to faff around with separate editing programs.
 Optical SteadyShot, with effective Intelligent Active mode technology, goes some way to combating handshake.
-There’s a 30x optical zoom, and Carl Zeiss Vario Tessar 26.8mm wide-angle lens.
+There’s a Carl Zeiss Vario Tessar 30x optical zoom, with an impressive 26.8mm wide-angle setting.
 The camcorder even has 5.1 audio capture.
 Usability is good.
 We particularly like the tethered USB cable, which makes it a doddle to recharge the camcorder and copy footage to a PC.
 Given the spec you might be hard pressed to justify spending more, making this one of the best camcorders for filmmakers on a budget.

 If 4K isn’t a prerequisite, there are serious bargains to be had with high-spec Full HD models.
 The Vixia HF G21 (sold as the Canon Legria HF G26 outside North America) is one such creative tool.
 It boasts a 20x optical zoom, 8-blade aperture for focus blurring, and wide 28.8mm lens.
 You can record in AVCHD and economic MP4 formats to SD card (dual card slots offer double or serial recording), with images handled by Canon’s lauded DIGIC DV 4 processor.
 A high-sensitivity HD CMOS sensor promises above-average low-light video capture.
 The Canon HF G21 is literally a handful, but not so much that you wouldn’t want to take it on holiday.
 In addition to the 3.0-inch touchscreen, there’s a sharp, adjustable electronic viewfinder.
 Optical image stabilization ensures smooth shooting.